apache/cordova-coho/docs/plugins-release-process.md

     Negative Binding Votes: (# of PMC members that -1'ed)

     .. names of all -1 PMC members ..

+    Other Votes:

+    .. list any non-binding votes, from non-PMC members ..

     The vote has passed.